 How much cash do heirs get?

-Usually, at least $500 each, or we do not take a case.
+Usually, at least $1000 each or we do not usually take a case.
 So far, the highest payout we have made has been five figures, but we have some pending cases where the heirs could get six figure payouts.

 We have a unique ability to handle smaller cases other heir hunters wouldn’t bother with, so we do have a lot of those.